Ferretelic/GoogleMapsRecommender/README.md

 review_keys: [gmap_id, user_id, name, time, rating]
 ```

 For a larger dataset like `Asian`, it would require huge GPU memory (32GB) and long training time (10 hours).
-Therefore, it is recommended to specify your domain very specific or choose only states you are interested.
+Therefore, it is recommended to define a very specific domain or choose only the states you are interested in.

 * `min_num_reviews` is how many reviews you want all users and businesses to have.
 If you use larger value, then you can get dense interactions but smaller user and business size.
 If you use small value, then you would get sparse interactions and larger user and business size.
 * `min_rating` is how you define positive interaction.